marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 First of all, make sure you have the required software and necessary Python libraries installed (see [requirements](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Requirements.md) for details), and that you downloaded the latest version of the GrainSizeTools script (currently the v1.3.2).
 If this is the case, then you need to open the script in a integrated development environment (IDE) to interact with it (Fig. 1).
 For this, open the Canopy editor -if you installed the Enthought package- or the Spyder IDE -if you installed the Anaconda package-, and open the GrainSizeTools script using ```File>Open```.
 The script will appear in the editor as shown in figure 1.

 ![Figure 1.
 The Python editor and the shell in the Enthought Canopy environment](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/IDEs.png)
 *Figure 1.
-The editor and the Python shell (a.k.a. the console) in the the Spyder (bottom) integrated development environment (IDE).
+The editor and the Python shell (a.k.a. the console) in the the Spyder integrated development environment (IDE).
 Both, the Enthough Canopy and the Spyder IDEs, are MATLAB-like IDEs optimized for numerical computing and data analysis using Python.
 They also provide a file explorer, a variable explorer, or a history log among other interesting features.*

 To use the script it is necessary to run it.
 To do this, just click on the green "play" icon in the tool bar or go to ```Run>Run file``` in the menu bar (Fig. 2).